kuzzleio/kuzzle/doc/2/guides/migrate-from-v1/introduction/index.md

 **Bulk Controller**

+`bulk:import`:
+  - index and collection cannot be specified on each actions but must be passed as request arguments
-  - `bulk:import`: it's no longer allowed to specify different indexes and collections in the same bulk data array.
-Also this method does not return a partial error on document creation fail
+  - does not returns a partial error if some actions fail
+  - returns two arrays: `successes` and `errors` that contains successful and failed actions

+`bulk:mWrite`:
-  - `bulk:mWrite`: This method does not return a partial error on document creation fail.
+  - does not returns a partial error if some actions fail
+  - returns two arrays: `successes` and `errors` that contains successful and failed document writes

 **Collection Controller**